muccc/gr-iridium/README.md

 <small><a name="gain">4</a>: Check the output of `SoapySDRUtil --probe` to find valid gain names for your SDR.
 Gain names are usually different between OsmoSDR and SoapySDR.</small>

 ### `demodulator` Section
-The optional `demodulator` section can be used to influence the demodulator behavior.
+The optional `[demodulator]` section can be used to influence the demodulator behavior.

 | Option Name          | Required | Description                                |
 |----------------------|----------|--------------------------------------------|
 | `samples_per_symbol` | No       | Modifies the number of samples per symbol after down-mixing.
 Default is 10.
 Lower values decrease CPU/memory requirements and offer more flexibility for SDR sample rates.
 Higher values might demodulate a few more burst. |
 | `decimation`         | No       | See `--decimation` in the section below.   |

-The `samples_per_symbol` option is useful if you are running on a constraint system like a single board ARM computer (e.g. a Raspberry Pi).
+The `samples_per_symbol` option is useful if you are running on a constrained system like a single board ARM computer (e.g. a Raspberry Pi).
 It also allows you to use sample rates which are not a multiple of 250000 samples per second.
 E.g. a setting of 5 samples per symbol allows your SDRs sample rate to be a multiple of 25000 * 5 = 125000 samples per second.
 A setting of 8 allows the sample rate